Enhanced Generative Model Evaluation with Clipped Density and Coverage: Experiments

-Overall (\cref{fig:fidelity_tests_summary,fig:coverage_legend_summary}), only \emph{Clipped Density} and \emph{Clipped Coverage} show the desired behavior across all tests.
-Other fidelity metrics either inappropriately capture coverage (e.g. \emph{symPrecision, $\alpha$-Precision, Precision Cover}), lack sensitivity (e.g. \emph{P-precision}), or lack robustness to outliers (e.g. \emph{Precision, Density, TopP}).
-For coverage metrics, only \emph{Clipped Coverage} shows a linear decrease in score with increasing bad sample fraction, while some metrics are also insufficiently robust to outliers (e.g. \emph{Recall, symRecall, $\beta$-recall, TopR, P-recall}).
+\textbf{Summary:} Across all results (see also \Cref{fig:fidelity_tests_summary,fig:coverage_legend_summary}), only \emph{Clipped Density} and \emph{Clipped Coverage} show the desired behavior in all tests.
+Other fidelity metrics either inappropriately capture coverage (e.g., \emph{symPrecision, Precision Cover}), lack sensitivity (e.g., \emph{$\alpha$-Precision, P-precision}), or lack robustness to outliers (e.g., \emph{Precision, Density, TopP}).
+For coverage metrics, only \emph{Clipped Coverage} shows a linear decrease in score with increasing bad sample fraction, while some metrics are also insufficiently robust to outliers (e.g., \emph{Recall, symRecall, $\beta$-Recall, TopR, P-recall}).